Sara4494/Crinkle/Documentation/api_users.md

       {
           "error_messages": {
-              "email": ["A user with this email already exists."], "phone_number": ["A user with this phone number already exists."], "password": ["Password must be at least 8 characters long."]
+              "email": ["A user with this email already exists."], "phone_number": ["A user with this phone number already exists"] , "password": ["Password must be at least 8 characters long."]
           }
       }